orodriguez/Dev06_06/README.md

 Solutions to exercises should be posted via pull requests against `main` branch.
 The branches should have the following format `dev06-6-[assignment-number]-[student-name]`.

+## Course Notes

+Notes will be taken in [workflowy](https://workflowy.com/) where is the [link](https://workflowy.com/s/algorithms-data-stru/jEI5FDOPUuQeGPWB) for read access to the nodes.